Losant/losant-docs/docs/experiences/walkthrough/part4.md

 {{ data.device }} && {{ data.device.tags.owner.[0] }} === {{ experience.user.id }}
 ```

 This expression first checks to see if any device was returned at all.
-Since this route could be requested with any value as the ID, for example `/devices/not-a-real-value/data`, the result of the get device node could be null.
+Since this route could be requested with any value as the ID, for example `/devices/not-a-real-value/data`, the result of the Get Device node could be `null`.
 It then checks that the value of the owner tag matches the current Experience User.
 Since Losant devices can have duplicate values for the same tag, the values are always returned as an array, which is why the syntax is `data.device.tags.owner.[0]`.

-If the device can't be found, or the owner tag doesn't match, simply use an endpoint reply node to respond with a 403 (Forbidden).
+If the device can't be found, or the owner tag doesn't match, simply use an [Endpoint Reply node](/workflows/outputs/endpoint-reply/) to respond with a 403 (Forbidden).

 If we did get a valid device ID, we can now use the [Time Series node](/workflows/data/time-series/) to request historical data for the device.